ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 **Note:** If you have not previously created a Facebook mobile application, follow the instructions on how to [Register and Configure an App](https://developers.facebook.com/docs/apps/register#create-app).

-### Configuring the front end in the HelloAuthentication sample
+### Configuring the front end in the helloAuthentication sample
 1. In a terminal, navigate to the `bms-samples-ios-helloauthentication` directory where the project was cloned.
 2. Navigate to the `helloAuthentication` folder.
 3. If the CocoaPods dependency manager is not installed, install it with the following command: